shader-slang/slang/docs/building.md

 The Visual Studio solution in the project is actually just generated using [`premake5`](https://premake.github.io/).
 See instructions in premake section below for further explanation.

-## Linux
+## Other Targets

-For building on Linux it is first necessary to generate the `Makefile` for the project - we use [`premake5`](https://premake.github.io/) as the tool used for generating projects from the premake5.lua script found in the root of the project.
-The section below describes how to use premake on Linux.
+Slang uses [`premake5`](https://premake.github.io/) to generate projects (such as `Makefile`s) that can then be used to build Slang binaries from source.

+For Linux and other targets the section below on `premake` describes the process.

 ## Premake